TAMPEP / Information, Counseling and Health Prevention for Migrant Women in Sex Work

 Events and projects

-Trafficking in Women expertise for sex workers (a pilot project)
+Expertise on trafficking in women for sex workers (a pilot project)

 Trafficking of women in prostitution is - like trafficking in women in other areas - characterized by a closed environment, establishes the isolation of these women and increases their vulnerability.
 Such environments, the life and work contexts of women affected by trafficking, are difficult to access by conventional support services and health and social services.
 At the same time, the fear of violence, repression and legal persecution, they - and also the potential supporters - do not dare to display the perpetrators.
 Women affected by trafficking are severely marginalized, excluded and stigmatized and difficult to open "outsiders" in order to protect themselves from further violence and exploitation.
 Potential supporters of victims of trafficking in prostitution are their colleagues in the sex industry, often migrant sex workers.
 Migrant sex workers have a profound knowledge of the organization of the prostitution scene, often supporting each other in legal, social and health issues and are regionally and transnationally mobile.
 Therefore, it is important to recognize and include them as experts and peer educators.